appcues/appcues-android-sdk/docs/Traits.md

 A ``ContainerDecoratingTrait`` draws content on top of the content wrapper.
 It is used to overlay content on top of all steps within container, for example a close button.

-## Experience-Level, Group-Level, and Step-Level Traits
+## Trait Levels

 The Appcues mobile experience data model allows for traits to be specified at the experience level, at the step-group level, or at the step level.

-Experience-level traits modify the entire experience and are applied when any step of the experience is being displayed.
-Group-level traits apply when any of child steps of the group is being displayed.
-Step-level traits are scoped to be applied only when the specific step is being displayed.
+- Experience-level traits modify the entire experience and are applied when any step of the experience is being displayed.
+- Group-level traits apply when any of child steps of the group is being displayed.
+- Step-level `Decorating` traits are scoped to be applied only when the specific step is being displayed.
+A `Creating` or `Presenting` trait set at the step-level will be ignored because applying them would leak beyond the specific step an impact the display of any sibling steps.

 In practice this distinction looks like this in the experience data model: